 Webster does not provide the extensive medical and psychological testing required for the diagnosis of disabling conditions; therefore, students must obtain their disability documentation from outside sources.

-This documentation must be no more than five years old; in the case of freshmen who have received accommodations in high school, this generally involves a transition evaluation conducted by their high school district.
+In the case of freshmen who have received accommodations in high school, this generally involves a transition evaluation conducted by their high school district.

 At the Webster Groves Campus, Webster University charges the Academic Resource Center (ARC) with helping admitted students with documented disabilities to acquire the accommodations, auxiliary aids, and modifications required to afford them access to information and opportunity for success in mainstream Webster programs equal to that enjoyed by Webster students without such disabilities.